zann-mp/Sorting-algorithm-report-source-codes/README.md

-i called eahc algorithm at once and changed the size of the arrays accordingly, it was hard and dumb but thats who i am
+i called each algorithm at once and changed the size of the arrays accordingly, it was hard and dumb but thats who i am